hehaoqian/ollama-proxy/README.md

 [![Rust CI](https://github.com/hehaoqian/ollama-proxy/actions/workflows/rust-ci.yml/badge.svg)](https://github.com/hehaoqian/ollama-proxy/actions/workflows/rust-ci.yml)
 [![Security Audit](https://github.com/hehaoqian/ollama-proxy/actions/workflows/security-audit.yml/badge.svg)](https://github.com/hehaoqian/ollama-proxy/actions/workflows/security-audit.yml)

+WARNING: This crate is in early development.
+Use at your own risk.
+Use in production is not recommended.

 This is a lightweight HTTP server that acts as a proxy for the Ollama API.
 It forwards requests to an Ollama server and provides additional features like API authentication, IP allowlisting, and HTTPS support.

 ## Features